TL1A11 LATIN LANGUAGE, I (A.Y. 2024/2025)

 Baccalaureate in Theology

-Objectives : To be able to analyze and understand simple sentences.
+Objectives : To be able to analyze and understand simple sentences in an ecclesiastical context.

-Contents : The parts of speech.
-Essential elements of Latin phonetics.
+Contents : Essential elements of syntax.
 Nominal morphology: the five declensions and the two classes of adjectives; pronouns (personal and possessive).
-Verbal morphology: the indicative, active and passive, of the four conjugations and the verb sum.
-The imperative of the four conjugations and of the verb sum.
+Verbal morphology: the indicative, active and passive, and imperative of the four conjugations and the verb sum.
 The present infinitive, active and passive, of the four conjugations and of the verb sum.
-Syntax: the key elements of the sentence (predicate, subject, direct object, indirect objects); subordinate clauses in the indicative.
 Lexicon: learning the basic vocabulary necessary for the general comprehension of a text of low difficulty in the biblical, theological or liturgical field.

-Means of evaluation: Evaluation will be by active participation in class translations, and a written examination with the use of a dictionary.
+Means of evaluation: Evaluation will be by a written examination with the use of a printed dictionary or student-generated notes.

 Information